TechintheShire/Hobbiton/11. Crypto & Blockchain/How to install and run XMRig (mining XMR Monero)/How to install and run XMRig (mining XMR Monero).md

 &emsp; > Select 'Result'. <br>
 &emsp;&emsp; > Download the generated `config.json` file. <br>

 > ℹ️ Your config file will start off looking like the following.
-Once you start XMRig, it'll automatically update your configuration file (see example further down).
+Once you start XMRig, it'll automatically update your configuration file (see example further down below).

 ```bash
 {